-Poland embraces the West amid Ukraine crisis after years of drifting away
+Poland embraces West amid Ukraine crisis after years of drifting away

 And even as Poland shoulders the heaviest migratory burden stemming from the war, its leaders appear reluctant to embrace a Europe-wide quota system for resettling refugees because it could be applied to future emergencies, preferring an ad hoc approach, according to European diplomats familiar with the discussions, who spoke on the condition of anonymity to discuss sensitive issues.

-Poland’s interior ministry did not respond to a request for comment about its position on a refugee quota.
+Poland’s Interior Ministry did not respond to a request for comment about its position on a refugee quota.

 Poland is also turning back migrants from the Middle East at its border with Belarus, part of a geopolitical standoff with that country.

-Some view Russia’s unprovoked assault on Ukraine as an “I told you so” moment for Poland, which, like the Baltics and other countries in eastern and central Europe, has long been wary of Russia.
+Some view Russia’s unprovoked assault on Ukraine as an “I told you so” moment for Poland, which, like the Baltics and other countries in Eastern and Central Europe, has long been wary of Russia.

-“There is a realization in the West that successive Polish and central European governments have warned about Putin for 20 years,” said Radosław Sikorski, a Polish member of European Parliament and a former foreign minister.
+“There is a realization in the West that successive Polish and Central European governments have warned about Putin for 20 years,” said Radoslaw Sikorski, a Polish member of the European Parliament and a former foreign minister.
 “There is a willingness to listen now to what we are saying — and this moment should be grasped.”

 Poland’s political makeover comes after years of acrimony between the ruling Law and Justice party, or PiS, and Washington and Brussels.
-Though Poland’s populist leadership cultivated close ties with Trump’s Washington, Biden has been cooler.
+Though Poland’s populist leadership cultivated close ties with Washington under President Donald Trump, Biden has been cooler.

 As a candidate he condemned the creation of so-called “LGBT-free zones” in Poland, tweeting that they have “no place in the European Union or anywhere in the world.”
 In 2020, he cited Poland alongside Hungary and Belarus as countries where democracy was under threat.

-The ruling party also angered Washington last year with plans for a media law that appeared targeted at Poland’s largest broadcaster, TVN, which is owned by Discovery, a U.S. firm.
+The Polish ruling party also angered Washington last year with plans for a media law that appeared targeted at Poland’s largest broadcaster, TVN, which is owned by Discovery, a U.S. firm.
 Duda ultimately vetoed the legislation, allowing Discovery to keep its majority share.

-Ties with the E.U. have been even rockier.
+Ties with the European Union have been even rockier.
 For years now, Poland has been caught in a bitter dispute with the bloc over democratic backsliding, particularly when it comes to the rule of law.

 Since coming to power in 2015, the Law and Justice party has asserted sweeping executive authority over the judiciary — remaking the process of appointing, promoting and disciplining judges.
 In 2017, a commission of the Council of Europe warned that the reorganization of the judiciary bore a “striking resemblance with the institutions which existed in the Soviet Union and its satellites.”